-This setting will turn the following 'suggestion' into a 'requirement' for following.
-In other words, the person won't be given the option to follow the individual, it will automatically follow when a new person is added to the group.
+This setting will turn the 'suggestion' into a required to follow.
+In other words the person will not be given the option to follow the individual, it will automatically follow.

-Suggestion Type Settings
+8 Suggestion Type Settings

-Note that each suggestion type will have its own setup options.
-The sample pictured above shows the In Group Together settings.
-The next section below is a guide to what these settings mean.
+Note that each suggestion type will have its own configuration properties.
+The sample shows the In Group Together settings.
+Below is a guide to what these settings mean.

-Motification Format
+Notification Format